IvanTepes/Space-Facts/testing.md

 - On Microsoft Edge we encounter a bug at the beginning of the site and that is the only bug noticed on that browser.

     - ~~Bug on **Microsoft Edge** web browser `before update`. ( bug was attempted to be corrected through the **Autoprefixer** but bug is still remained visible.)~~ Picture 1
-    - `After the update, the first bug was removed, but a new one appeared on navigation bar.
+    - `After the update, the first bug was removed but a new one appeared on navigation bar.
 Picture 2`
     - `**Bug Fix** Bug was fixed by overrides Bootstrap default !important display attribute from ** display: -ms-flexbox!important; ** to ** display: -ms-inline-grid !important; ** in css.style calling element by ID and giving element important rule.
 Picture 3`
     - Snip code from css.style
     ```